collective/collective.developermanual/README.rst

 To learn how to update and manage this documentation and its tools, read `Writing and updating this documentation <http://collective-docs.readthedocs.org/en/latest/introduction/writing.html>`_.

+Some clarifications

+* ``source`` folder contains the Sphinx manual source

+* ``src`` folder will be target for Plone source code, checkouted for source code documentation inclusion

+* Uploading documentatin to plone.org is no longer supported - instead readthedocs.org is preferred method of distribution

 License
 -------